SyncfusionExamples/how-to-generate-the-two-level-detailsviewdatagrid-with-datatable-collection-in-winforms-datagrid/README.md

-# How to generate the two level detailsviewdatagrid with datatable collection in WinForms DataGrid
+# How to Generate the Two Level DetailsViewDataGrid with DataTable Collection in WinForms DataGrid?

-This sample illustrates how to generate the two level `DetailsViewDataGrid` with `DataTable` collection in [WinForms DataGrid](https://www.syncfusion.com/winforms-ui-controls/datagrid) (SfDataGrid)?
+This sample illustrates how to generate the two level `DetailsViewDataGrid` with `DataTable` collection in [WinForms DataGrid](https://www.syncfusion.com/winforms-ui-controls/datagrid) (SfDataGrid).

 By default, the `DetailsView` will be added for single relation when the `AutoGenerateRelations` is enabled.
-To add multiple related tables in `SfDataGrid`, `AutoGenerateRelations` for each grid can be enabled through [SfDataGrid.AutoGeneratingRelations](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Grid.SfDataGrid.html) event.
+To add multiple related tables in `DataGrid`, `AutoGenerateRelations` for each grid can be enabled through [SfDataGrid.AutoGeneratingRelations](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Grid.SfDataGrid.html#Syncfusion_UI_Xaml_Grid_SfDataGrid_AutoGeneratingRelations) event.

 ``` csharp
 //Event subscription